Let’s talk about future forms in English

 Your future tense cheat sheet

-If you would like a resume of the basic future tenses, you can download and save the table below for your reference.
+If you would like a resume of the basic future tenses, you can use the table below for your reference.

 Future time in English is not as simple as only will and going to.